timescale/docs/timescaledb/tutorials/time-series-forecast.md

 ```

 Now `ride_length_test` has a column with the observed values and
 predicted values from January 22nd to January 31st.
-We can plot
+You can plot
 these values on top of each other to make a visual comparison:

 ```python